 1. clearing the mental clutter: categorise things, de-duplicate and theme, use venn diagrams, prioritise.

-2. creatign a great culture via stories
+2. creating a great culture via stories

 🫶 What I plan to do

 I met so many interesting and fascinating people.
-I am convinced that practicing event storming sessions regularly is a good idea, and I hope to do it more often in my new role.
+I am convinced that practising event storming sessions regularly is a good idea, and I hope to do it more often in my new role.
 I’m also fascinated by an idea presented by Anne Deir: the value of thinking about “how you might kill a service”, at design phase.
 Currently, most companies don’t think about this at all, leading to all sorts of problems: waste, security vulnerability, unwanted costs, increased cognitive load on teams etc. Not sure how, but would love to explore this more.

 You should try one